 Runners wishing to share a room with family, friends or significant others may do so at their own cost.
 However, guests are not eligible for the Banff Jasper Relay room discounts if they are staying in their own room and not with a runner or an officially assigned volunteer.

 All guests present on the racecourse are required to follow the rules, regulations, safety precautions and protocols.
 They will be required to purchase tickets for the post-race dinner party if they wish to attend.

 The team captain is ultimately responsible for making sure all runners are provided with information about the rules and regulations of the race, as well as safety precautions and protocols.
 However, each individual runner is responsible to know and understand this information and is prepared for race day.
-Please review the information available on this site – especially the captain’s manual (which will be available closer to the relay date).
+Please review the information available on this site – especially the captain’s manual (2022 manual will be available closer to the relay date).

 We want all runners to have a successful day.
 Make sure you know who your team captain is and how you to contact them.
 By keeping in touch with your captain, you will have all the information you need to be prepared for race day.

 If your captain can’t provide you with the information you’re looking for, contact the Banff Jasper Relay Team at firstname.lastname@example.org.